The Great Escape (Blur album): Reception and legacy

-The Great Escape was met with widespread acclaim from critics.
+The Great Escape was initially met with widespread acclaim from critics.
 David Cavanagh in Select called it "a funny, brave and heartbroken record" that "has everything you could want", while NME reporter Johnny Cigarettes wrote: "The Great Escape is so rammed with tunes, ideas, emotions, humour, tragedy, farce, and edgy beauty that it's utterly beyond contemporary compare."
 Melody Makers Paul Lester awarded the album an unconventional 12/10 and deemed it superior to celebrated predecessor Parklife, while noting that "Blur understand the geometry of the song, and the basic principles of pop, better than anyone today".
 In response to "album of the decade" claims from Melody Maker, J. D. Considine of The Baltimore Sun said: "The Great Escape may not be the defining work of the '90s, but it is the best Brit-rock release this year."
 Less enthused was Spin journalist Chuck Eddy, who felt the LP ranged from "wonderful" to "detached and emotionally stiff".
 The Great Escape was named as one of the 10 best records of 1995 in Melody Maker, NME, Q, Raw and Select.
 NME readers voted it the third-best album of the year.

 Support from the music press soon tapered off, however, and The Great Escape gained many detractors.
 The greater commercial success of rival band Oasis is seen to have played a role in this revaluation; BBC Music writer James McMahon recalled how the "critical euphoria" surrounding the album lasted "about as long as it took publishers to realise Oasis would probably shift more magazines for them".
 Q would issue an apologia for its five-star review of the record, while Graeme McMillan in Time remarked that it lacks the "breadth and heart" of Parklife, feeling "cynical and uninspired in comparison".
 Drowned in Sound reporter Marc Burrows felt the LP had been overrated and then underrated, writing: "Reality is somewhere in between...
 The Great Escape reveals itself as flawed, melancholy, occasionally stunning and utterly bonkers."
 Other journalists retained an unapologetically favourable stance: the album was described by AllMusic editor Stephen Thomas Erlewine as "a vibrant, invigorating record" that "bristles with invention", while Brian Doan of PopMatters dubbed it a "masterpiece" whose content examines the costs of "trusting in stasis".

 Damon Albarn has expressed distaste for the album in later interviews, describing it as "messy" and one of the two "bad records" he has made in his career (the other being Blur's debut album Leisure).

 Select named the record the 34th-best of the 1990s, while Pitchfork placed it 70th.
 It was ranked by BuzzFeed as the sixth-best album of the Britpop era.
 The Great Escape also placed at number 725 in the 2000 edition of the book, All Time Top 1000 Albums.
 In October 2023, the Official Charts Company revealed that The Great Escape was the twenty-first most streamed album from the 1990s in the United Kingdom.